brianalika/Weird-Animals/README.md

-# Weird-Animals
+# gif-generator
-A GIPHY generator with the world's weirdest animals.
+Uses the GIPHY API to generate GIFs of weird animals.
+It includes the ability to start and stop the GIFs.